Bentley Priory: Subsequent buildings

-The Marquess lived at the Priory as a true nobleman of his day.
-He was the only man who held peerage titles in all three kingdoms: England, Scotland and Ireland.
+The Marquess lived at the Priory in the style of a true nobleman of his day.
+He was the only man who held peerage titles in all three kingdoms: England, Scotland, and Ireland.
 As a result of his influence, the Priory soon became a rendezvous for many political and literary celebrities.
-Visitors included: Pitt, Wellington, Canning, the Lords Liverpool and Sidmouth, and the poets Woodworth, Moore, and Campbell.
+Visitors included: Pitt, Wellington, Canning, the Lords Liverpool and Sidmouth, and the poets Wordsworth, Moore, and Campbell.
 Sir William and Lady Emma Hamilton (who was later the mother of Lord Nelson's illegitimate daughter Horatia) and thespians Mrs Sarah Siddons and John Kemble were attracted to the beautiful surroundings.

 Sir Walter Scott was a frequent visitor in 1807, spending much of his time in the summerhouse which was built on an island in the lake, writing and revising Marmion.
 The lake is still in existence as part of the Bentley Priory Nature Reserve, but can no longer be seen from the Priory due to the growth of surrounding trees.
 It is also no longer part of the Bentley Priory land.

 James Hamilton, a boy of seven when he became the second Marquess of Abercorn, took up residence in the Priory with his guardian, Lord Aberdeen.
 As well as being his uncle by marriage, Aberdeen became his stepfather in 1815 when he married the widow of Lord Hamilton.
 Until 1832, when James came of age, the Priory became the principal rendezvous of the Tory Party.
 Upon reaching his majority, the second Marquess married and lived only intermittently at the Priory.
 His third son, Lord Ernest Hamilton, says in his reminiscences that his father was 'compelled to leave Stanmore in self-preservation'.
 The house was so close to London that many of his friends visited.
 They were so enamoured of the place that Lady Blessington had called 'the most singular place on Earth' that they outstayed their welcome.
 The family became nomadic, searching for a place to settle in England and living in furnished houses while their possessions were packed away.